 Over the ensuing five years, interest in Hollaback! grew.
-What began as a simple idea: a blog to collect women’s and LGBTQ individuals’ stories of street harassment, began to grow into an international movement.
+What began as a simple idea: a blog to collect women’s and LGBTQI individuals’ stories of street harassment, began to grow into an international movement.
 In May 2010, Emily May, one of the original seven youth, became the organization’s first executive director.
 Since its inception as a nonprofit, Hollaback! witnessed a tremendous surge in interest and a rapid expansion in social, political, and cultural capital for the organization and the broader movement to end street harassment.

 Our values, listed below, have been written and collectively edited by our community of site leaders: